-Surviving (and even Thriving) in the Matrix
+Surviving (and even Thriving) in the Employee Matrix

 A New Skillset for Today's Business Environement

-A matrix makes sense to the organization…
+An employee matrix makes sense to the organization…

 Organizations are moving away from traditional command-and-control hierarchies.
 This evolution is imperative in adapting to an increasingly complex, global and fast-paced business environment.
 The structure allows for a focus on multiple business dimensions (such as function, geography, or product) and for organizations to move more nimbly in response to market needs.